Skip to Main Content

 Findings are reported to the Prime Minister and Cabinet and issued as an official Report.
 This Report is normally tabled in the House of Commons and designated as a Sessional Paper.
 Many Reports are also published separately.
 Other supplementary materials such as interim reports, background papers and research studies may also be published, particularly in recent years.
 Other materials such as briefs, submissions and transcripts are not usually published.

 Library and Archives Canada carries an extensive collection of Royal Commission documents, both published and unpublished.
 National Library holdings can be located through the Index to Federal Royal Commissions web site.
-Archival sources may be searched using ArchiviaNet - Government of Canada Files and selecting record group "Royal Commissions - RG 33".
+Archival sources may be searched using Collection Search and selecting Collections and fonds in the Database drop-down menu to search "Royal Commissions - RG 33".

 Sessional Papers